 “We were not able to host a face-to-face event last year, so people are doubling down on this one,” said IARA President Paul Seger, also the vice president of asset remarketing for Element Fleet Management.
 “People want to find out how everyone is because this is a close-knit industry where people have known each other for a while.”

-The IARA expects about 300-400 attendees at the event, to be held Aug.
+The IARA expects possibly 300 attendees at the event to be held Aug.
 24-26 at the San Antonio Marriott Riverwalk; well beyond the usual 200-250 attendees.

 That projection mirrors the recent Conference of Automotive Remarketing held in Las Vegas June 15-17 that drew 400+ total attendees and participants.
 While still below pre-pandemic levels, the event exceeded expectations and was considered a success by the host company, Bobit Business Media.